-If you’re looking for an Ikea Bekvam step stool hack learn how you can quickly and easily paint the stool to give it a worn look.
-This simple DIY is easily adaptable and you can change your stool to any color you want.
+If you’re looking for an Ikea Bekvam step stool hack, you’ve come to the right place!
+Learn how you can quickly and easily paint this IKEA stool to give it a worn look.
+This simple DIY is easily adaptable and you can change your step stool to any color you want.

 It’s always a good day when I go to visit Ikea.
 I have never come back empty handed.
 Last time I had gone I bought me a Bekvam step stool.
 It was a necessity because I’m on the short side, 5 foot 2 inches and needed it to reach all of my upper cabinets in the kitchen.

 I let it sit there for a few months mulling over what I would do with it.
 Until this week when I had a brilliant idea.

 I didn’t want it to look new, because you know I’d mess it up anyway with all the use.
 Instead I’d speed up the process and make it look old.
 But with a little help from my paints.
 And so today I will show you how to get an easy worn look for an Ikea Bekvam step stool.